cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 Caller addresses are always passed to `volatile` methods, they are not required when calling `readonly` methods but will be passed when available, and they are not passed at all to `pure` methods.
+Volatile handlers can only be called with volatile state tokens.
+Readonly handlers cannot call volatile handlers even if they receive a volatile state token, except in the case that they acquire a new volatile state token.
+This can be used for simulations.

 ### Management of Account Lifecycle with the Hypervisor